ProyectReveria/-Uriel-Gomez-GameDesignPortafolio_Repository/README.md

 **Uriel Gomez | Portfolio & Technical Documentation**

 Welcome to my professional portfolio.
 This repository serves as a centralized hub for my technical documentation, project architectures, and design workflows as a Game Engine Architect, Programmer, and Technical Designer.
-In this repository is all my past work has programer, Game Designer, Game Documentation and much more
+In this repository is all my past work as programer, Game Designer, Game Documentation and much more

 **Project Documentation**
 You can find my Design Documents (GDD) and Musical Design Documents in the **Game Design Documents** folder